 Also, sorting by type of terry can be useful.
 Some styles of terry are long-loop, zero-twist, velour, and micro-cotton or microfiber.
 Certain velour and zero-twist terry designs can give off more lint in the first few washings, so it's important to take this into consideration to not wash and dry these with any other items, especially clothing.

 Harsh, chemical filled grocery store brand detergents can be full of ingredients that can damage fibers over time.
 These ingredients can also weaken fabric thread fibers, causing them to appear dull and lose absorbency.

-For cotton, linen, polyester and cotton-blend towels, we recommend our original formula Heritage Park Laundry Wash.
-This all-purpose detergent is specially formulated and concentrated, so a little will go a long way.
+For cotton, linen, polyester and cotton-blend towels, we recommend our original formula Heritage Park All-Purpose Laundry Detergent.
+This gentledetergent is specially formulated and concentrated, so a little will go a long way.
 This pH neutral formula contains powerful enzymes that will clean and even remove stains without damaging fabrics.
 Choosing the proper laundry soap can dramatically extend the life and enhance the performance of your towels.

 Washing and Drying

 Machine washing towels in cold water to help colors stay bright and extend the life of the fibers.
 Don't overstuff the washer or launder towels with other clothing items.
 Rough and abrasive objects -- buttons, zippers, embellishments, etc. -- can pull at the towel pile and lead to fraying and other damage.
 Bath rugs can also wear down towels, so wash them separately.
 Give towels a gentle shake when removing from the washing machine; this will fluff the fibers and speed up the drying process.
 Excessive heat will damage fibers and increase the shrinkage of the towels, so tumble dry on low heat only.
 Don't over-dry towels.
 Never dry clean or iron your towels, as this will reduce absorbency.